IzzyBoop/izzyboop.github.io/_posts/2025-11-21-Get gud with mac monitor.md

   - sigma rules
   - tooling
   - mac monitor
-date: 2025-10-18
+date: 2025-11-22
-description: Developing better sigma rules and dectecots by using Atomic style indicators and MacMonitor.
+description: Developing better sigma rules and detectors by using Atomic style indicators and MacMonitor.
 author: izzyboop
 image:
     path: /assets/img/digitstealer/cover.png
     visible: false
 ---

-> As with all my other blogs, this was written for myself as nm outlet to learn more about a specific subject.
+> As with all my other blogs, this was written for myself as an outlet to learn more about a specific subject.
 There may very well be better ways to do everything I do in this blog, and that's okay.
+Suckin at something is the first step toward bein sorta good at something.
 {: .prompt-info }

 ## Introduction